ElementsProject/lightning/doc/PLUGINS.md

      blockheight.
    - `payment_hash` is the hash whose `payment_preimage` will unlock the funds and allow us to claim the HTLC.
+ - `forward_to`: if set, the channel_id we intend to forward this to (will not be present if the short_channel_id was invalid or we were the final destination).

 The hook response must have one of the following formats: